 The Viper Moon family yearns to remind you of the magic of transformation.
 A union of the Viper necklace with a moon was inevitable—snakes and the moon have always been associated because of both their penchants for transformation.
 Snakes are known for how they shed old skin, the moon has been an eternal symbol of change because of how she cyclically waxes and wanes.

 Her unrestrained works explore themes of sexuality, intimacy and body image.
 Her weapon of choice is her drawing pen.
 Ever since she stepped into the Indian art scene in 2015, artist and curator Tarini Sethi has been on a mission to challenge the status quo.
 When her work was declared “too bold” for Indian sensibilities, she together with her graphic designer friend, Anant Ahuja founded The Irregulars Art Fair in 2018—an anti-art fair offering a platform to budding, independent artists.
 Far from being a conformist, she’s charting her own artistic path, while also supporting new talent.
 In a freewheeling chat with Shweta, @tarinisethi discusses everything from her journey as an artist to life in lockdown.

 Shop Lune IRL

-Our office-cum-store is situated in the quaint by-lanes of Bandra.
+Our store/gallery space is situated in the quaint by-lanes of Bandra, Mumbai.
 Don't forget to look for the signs once on Chimbai Road.